 For employer verification of program eligibility, email HROpsServices@email.wustl.edu

 As a benefits-eligible employee of Washington University in St. Louis, you are eligible for various benefits when you retire.
-Review the Planning for Your Retirement Guide for steps to help you transition.
+Review the Planning for Your Retirement Guide.

 Optional term life coverage provides employees and their spouse/domestic partner access to will preparation services to prepare and update a basic will, living will and power of attorney.
 View Will Preparation Information (PDF).